 Critical care anesthesiologists are tasked with managing critically ill patients, often in an ICU setting.
 Anesthesiologists in this field must be skilled in making rapid diagnoses and decisions, managing complex medications and protocols in the middle of emotionally challenging and often unpredictable situations.

-The salary for anesthesiologists in critical care is generally strong, but the intensity of the work may cause fatigue and eventual burnout for some, if it’s not properly managed.
+As seen above, the salary for anesthesiologists in critical care is generally strong, but the intensity of the work may cause fatigue and eventual burnout for some, if it’s not properly managed.
 Demand for subspecialty physicians and earning potential are usually determined by the region, hospital size, and availability of resources.
 Critical care is a high-acuity subspecialty that offers financial stability for those who are passionate about the work.

-Compare Anesthesiology Salary Across Subspecialties
+Comparing Salary Across Anesthesiology Subspecialties

 Physician Financial Planning for Anesthesiologists